LinHangzheng/hangzheng.info/_pages/cv.md

 **Mathematical Contest in Modeling**	January 2019

-* Advisor: Wei Liu, Assistant Professor of Division of Sustainable Buildings Department of Civil and Architectural Engineering KTH Royal Institute of Technology
+* Advisor: Wei Liu, ZJU-UIUC Institute (Prof. Wei Liu moved to KTH)
-* The competition asked teams to select, configure, optimally pack, geoposition, deploy and operate a set of midsize (group 2) unmanned aerial vehicles (UAV) that would supplement existing relief to medical supply chains in Puerto Rico.
+* Selected, configured, optimally packed, deployed and operated a set of midsize (group 2) unmanned aerial vehicles (UAV) that would supplement existing relief to medical supply chains in Puerto Rico.
 * Used AHP to set the weights for selected features and did normalization for them.
 Applied 3D Bin-Packing API to approach the optimal solution of 3D packing problem.
 Applied Greedy Algorithm, Graph theory to calculate the accurate optimum location.
-* Provide a stable model to solve the two NP problems with high usage of containers, quick speed to meet hospital’s needs.
+* Provided a stable model to solve the two NP problems with high usage of containers, quick speed to meet hospital’s needs.
 * Awarded the Outstanding Winners (0.1%) and the Informs Award (No.1 world ranking 0.02%)

 TEACHING ASSISTANT EXPERIENCE
 ------
 MATH286 Intro to Differential Eq Plus	2020
-*	Gave students a weekly discussion section, helped them reviewed the lecture.
+*	Led a weekly discussion section.
+Helped students review lectures
-*	Marked weekly assignments and exams.
-Answered question for students in Office Hour.
+*	Graded weekly assignments, exams, and final project.
+Answered questions in Office Hour.
-*	Graded students final project report and scored their project presentation.

 SELECTED HONORS & AWARDS
 ------